Ring in the New Year with Black-Eyed Pea Sloppy Joes

 In Southern households, black-eyed peas are an essential component of New Year’s Eve dinner, said to bring good luck and prosperity in the year ahead.
 This belief, rooted in West African folklore, proposes that these legumes work to ward off the dreaded “evil eye.”

 I know this much is true—devouring a zesty, black-eyed pea sloppy joe is a delicious way to try your luck.
-The recipe comes from A Hearty Book of Veggie Sandwiches, written by chef Jackie Freeman, out January 4.
+The recipe comes from A Hearty Book of Veggie Sandwiches, written by chef Jackie Freeman.
 In this guide, the vegetable sandwich is thought of as a way to break free from the constraints of cold cuts.

 “I think people do the same thing over and over again,” Freeman says.
 “They have their staple sandwich, and it’s usually lacking inspiration, lacking flavor, lacking texture—and then they get bored of it.”

 For many of us, the vegetable sandwich is an elusive concept—often thought of as a soggy, hummus-bearing concoction.
-But Freeman challenges that idea, exemplifying how to turn plant-based building blocks, like avocados and beans, into a number of innovative, architecturally sound sandwiches.
+But Freeman challenges that idea, exemplifying how to turn plant-based building blocks—avocados and beans, for example—into a number of innovative, architecturally sound sandwiches.

 “Dried beans are the most cost effective and give you more control.
 You can flavor them differently when you cook them.
 But then it also depends, because sometimes you can get a batch of really old dry beans and they don’t cook up quite as nice.”